blackfeather-wang/ISDA-for-Deep-Networks/README.md

 Code for the paper 'Implicit Semantic Data Augmentation for Deep Networks' (https://arxiv.org/abs/1909.12220)

-**Update on 2020/04/24** Release Code for Image Classification on ImageNet and Semantic Segmentation on Cityscapes.
+**Update on 2020/04/24: Release Code for Image Classification on ImageNet and Semantic Segmentation on Cityscapes.**

 ## Introduction